How to Heal Pink Eye in Livestock

 Thankfully, antibiotics can treat pink eye.
 Keep reading to learn more about pink eye in cows, including how to identify it, treat it, and prevent it.

-As the same suggests, pink eye is an acute and contagious ocular disease that causes redness and irritation.
+Pink eye, also called infectious bovine keratoconjunctivitis (IBK), is an eye infection that causes redness, tearing, and discomfort in cattle and other livestock.
+As the name suggests, pink eye is an acute and contagious ocular disease that causes redness and irritation.

 A pink eye infection can last for several weeks and affect one or both eyes.
-In severe cases, pink eye can cause corneal ulcers and scarring that can result in blindness.
+In severe cases, pink eye can cause corneal ulcers and scarring that can result in blindness.2 Pink eye spreads quickly through a herd because it’s highly contagious.
+Flies, shared feed, and close animal contact make it easy for the bacteria to move from one animal to another.

 There are many detectable symptoms of pink eye that can help to diagnose the disease before it progresses or spreads further in the herd.